Don Imus: Rutgers women's basketball team

-Imus characterized the Rutgers University women's basketball team, a team that included nine African-American players, including the five starters, as "rough girls" on April 4, 2007.
-It occurred during a discussion about the NCAA Women's Basketball Championship where he was commenting on the players' tattoos.
+On April 4, 2007, during an on-air discussion about the NCAA Women's Basketball Championship, Imus characterized the largely black Rutgers University women's basketball team as "rough girls" in a comment on the players' tattoos.
 His executive producer Bernard McGuirk responded by referring to them as "hardcore hos".
 The discussion continued with Imus describing the women as "nappy-headed hos" and McGuirk remarking that the two teams looked like the "jigaboos versus the wannabes" as mentioned in Spike Lee's film School Daze, apparently referring to the two teams' differing appearances.

 In the immediate aftermath of the remarks, public outrage was directed at Imus and WFAN.
-Howard Stern discussed how he had heard Imus make racist comments which were directed at a black female co-worker while the two were working at WNBC.
+Howard Stern discussed how he had heard Imus make racist comments that were directed at a black female co-worker while the two were working at WNBC.
 Management was aware of the comments at the time but had done nothing.
 Stern's co-host Robin Quivers confirmed that assertion and added that she had once been the target of Imus's racist remarks herself.
 Imus dismissed the controversy at first, calling the incident "some idiot comment meant to be amusing".
-He also stated that "nappy-headed hos" is a term which rap artists use to refer to black women.
-He said: That phrase didn't originate in the White community.
-That phrase originated in the Black community.
-Young Black women all through that society are demeaned and disparaged and disrespected by their own Black men, and they are called that name in Black hip hop.
+He also stated that "nappy-headed hos" is a term that rap artists use to refer to black women.
+He said:

 In response to mounting public censure, Imus issued a statement of apology: